ArcticZeroo/frozor-commands/README.md

 ##### process

 This is how commands are processed.
-This takes arguments (message, extra, bot), where
+This takes arguments (message, extra, bclient, where

 * message: the message that triggered the command to be invoked.
 Required properties listed below.
     * args: an array representing the arguments passed to it.